 Nevus, or nevi when referred to plurally, are groups of an overgrowth of cells.
 The congenital birthmark is usually benign, and commonly, nevi grow on the skin.
 However, there can be a nevus on the eye, connective tissue and other areas.
 The most common nevi are moles, a small pigmented version of a skin nevi, but there are also much larger nevi.
-Nevi can also be non-pigmented, a light patch or birthmark on the skin.
+Nevi can also be non-pigmented, causing a light patch or birthmark on the skin.
 Treatment or removal of nevi is available at the Vascular Birthmark Institute in New York.

 Treatment Options for Large Nevi